-- Audit and Risk Committee The purpose of this committee is to provide oversight of the financial reporting process including external audit and the company's system of internal controls and the Actuarial, Risk, Internal Audit and Compliance regulated functions. - Nominations and Remuneration Committee The purpose of this committee is to independently consider and approve proposals to hire or promote individuals to the Board or senior executive roles and provide oversight of the remuneration policy for staff performing the functions of the business including that of senior employees and directors.
+- Audit Committee a committee constituted across all Premia's operations in the UK which provides oversight of the financial reporting process including external audit and the company's system of internal controls. - Risk Committee a committee constituted across all Premia's operations in the UK which provides oversight of the Actuarial, Risk, Internal Audit and Compliance regulated functions.

+- Investment Committee a committee constituted across all Premia's operations in the UK which oversees the investment management of funds and monitors performance. - Nominations and Remuneration Committee The purpose of this committee is to independently consider and approve proposals to hire or promote individuals to the Board or senior executive roles and provide oversight of the remuneration policy for staff performing the functions of the business including that of senior employees and directors.